 – Explore the Hopewell History Map (separate site) –

 The Hopewell History Map is designed to be used in standard Web browsers (e.g., Firefox, Chrome, Safari, Internet Explorer, and Edge).
 The interface is designed for use on computer displays and on mobile tablet devices.
-The display automatically simplifies for smaller windows and smartphone screens.
-However this volume of information does not fit well on smaller smartphone displays, and smartphone browsers have difficulty with full-screen Web apps.
+The display does automatically simplify for smaller windows and smartphone screens, but is limited.
+This volume of information does not fit well on smaller smartphone displays, and smartphone browsers have difficulty with full-screen Web apps.

 Panels and Controls